Skip advert

 The latest Volkswagen Passat was too new to have been included in the 2023 Driver Power customer satisfaction survey, so we’ll have to wait and see how owners rate what the car is like to live with over time.

-Volkswagen needs to do more to improve the ownership experience customers have with its cars, because the brand came in a lowly 27th out of 32 manufacturers included in the survey, only narrowly beating Ford and, embarrassingly, coming behind stablemates SEAT and Skoda.
+Volkswagen needs to do more to improve customers' ownership experience with its cars.
+The brand came in a lowly 27th out of 32 manufacturers included in the survey, only narrowly beating Ford and, embarrassingly, coming behind stablemates SEAT and Skoda.

 Advertisement - Article continues below

-Just like the ID.7, the Passat comes with all the latest safety assistance features.
+Like the ID.7, the Passat has all the latest safety assistance features.
 One is autonomous emergency braking (AEB) to mitigate or avoid low-speed collisions with other vehicles or pedestrians.
-There’s adaptive cruise control to keep you at a safe distance from the vehicle in front, plus a lane departure and keep system to keep you within your lane on the motorway.
+There’s adaptive cruise control to keep you at a safe distance from the vehicle in front, plus a lane departure and lane keep system to keep you within your lane on the motorway.
 Blind spot monitoring is also standard, and warns you of vehicles alongside you in your blind spot when you go to change lanes on the motorway.

-Additional side airbags for rear seat passengers are a £400 option, which is bundled with a tyre pressure monitoring system.
+Additional side airbags for rear seat passengers are a £400 option that’s bundled in with the addition of a tyre pressure monitoring system.

 Key standard safety features